Computing higher Leray-Serre spectral sequences of towers of fibrations: Conclusions

 \section{Conclusions}

-In this work we introduced specific methods to compute the Serre spectral system associated with a tower of fibrations.
-The programs we developed allow to determine the terms and the differential maps of a Serre spectral system, and have been released as a new module for the Computer Algebra system Kenzo.
+In this work we introduced specific methods to compute the higher Leray--Serre spectral sequence associated with a tower of fibrations.
+The programs we developed allow to determine terms and differential maps of a higher Leray--Serre spectral sequence, and have been released as a new module for the Computer Algebra system Kenzo.
 By virtue of the effective homology technique, our programs are able to handle objects of infinite type, and can therefore be employed in a wide variety of situations arising in algebraic topology.
-A first fundamental step towards making the Serre spectral system computable via algorithms was to rephrase its construction in a simplicial framework; in this paper, we include some relevant theoretical results on this simplicial version of the construction.
+A first fundamental step towards making the higher Leray--Serre spectral sequence computable via algorithms was to rephrase its construction in a simplicial framework; in this paper, we include some relevant theoretical results on this simplicial version of the construction.

-We are convinced that some of the methods we introduced in this work can be adapted to compute other relevant spectral systems introduced in \cite{matschke2013successive}, such as the Adams--Novikov and Eilenberg--Moore spectral systems, and we believe this represents an interesting direction for future research.
+We are convinced that some of the methods we introduced in this work can be adapted to compute other relevant spectral systems and higher spectral sequences described in \cite{matschke2013successive}, such as the Adams--Novikov and Eilenberg--Moore spectral systems or interesting instances of the higher Grothendieck spectral sequence, and we believe this represents an interesting direction for future research.